gxvigo/My-kubectl-cheatsheet/README.md

 ```

-- To update the image of the application to version 2, use the set image command, followed by the deployment name and the new image version:
+- To update the image of the application to version 2, use the set image command, followed by the deployment name and the new image version.
+This will not only set the new image, but it triggers the updates of the pods.

 ```
 kubectl set image deployments/kubernetes-bootcamp kubernetes-bootcamp=jocatalin/kubernetes-bootcamp:v2